NitheshD05/IOT-Security/README.md

 # IoT Security: Safeguarding the Connected World

 ## Overview
-This repository contains scripts for an IoT Security Testing Tool.
-The tool is designed to assist in network scanning, targeting specific networks, and detecting IoT protocols.
+This project involves the development of a Python-based penetration testing tool for IoT devices, focusing on protocols such as CoAP, UPnP/SSDP, and MQTT.
+The tool aims to identify vulnerabilities and weaknesses in these protocols, enabling security professionals to effectively test the security of IoT devices.
+By detecting and addressing potential vulnerabilities, the tool contributes to enhancing the overall security and resilience of IoT ecosystems.

 ## Features
 - **Network Scanning:** Switch interface to monitor mode and perform network scans using tools like airodump-ng.